 Can you imagine the dismay of finishing a long day backpacking and realizing your food has been pilfered by some mischievous critters?

 Apart from feeling “hangry”, this can have more serious consequences.
 Animals tampering with your grub can affect both their and your own health and safety.
-That’s why it’s essential you put some forethought into your food storage for any backpacking adventure.
+That’s why it’s essential you put some forethought into how you store your food for any backpacking adventure.

-In this guide, we’ve covered backpacking food storage tools and methods you can use to keep your eats secure.
-We’ve discussed their various pros and cons, and provided tips on how and when to use each method.
+In this guide, we’ve covered the best tools and methods you can use to keep your eats secure.
+We’ve discussed their various pros and cons, and provided tips on how and when to use each one.

 Soon you can look forward to enjoying your backpacking without worrying about animals raiding your food supply!

 - Always pack properly! – This will protect the health and safety of yourself and the local wildlife.

 - Plan ahead for bears – This is essential both to follow regulations and for more obvious reasons. (i.e., avoiding bear encounters!)

 - Choose the most appropriate storage tool – Consider regulations, terrain, climate, and endemic wildlife to make an informed decision.

 - Keep Your Eats Clear Of Critters On Your Backpacking Trips